-The principal objective of the Capital Improvements Program (CIP) is the six-year programming of planning, design, land acquisition, and construction activities on a yearly basis for major water and sewerage infrastructure projects and programs.
-These projects and programs may be necessary for system improvements for service to existing customers, to comply with federal and/or state environmental mandates, or to support new development in accordance with the counties' approved plans and policies for orderly growth and development.
+The principal objective of the CIP is the six-year programming of planning, design, land acquisition, and construction activities for major water and sewerage infrastructure projects and programs.
+These projects and programs may be necessary for system improvements for service to existing customers, to comply with Federal and/or State environmental mandates, or to support new development in accordance with the Counties' approved plans and policies for orderly growth and development.